Personalized Site Search Queries

 Not only does a fallback query present the customer with results in lieu of a "No results found" message, it doesn't require additional HTTP requests.
 Furthermore, the fallback query doesn't jeopardize the initial query's performance.

-To include a fallback query in a request, add the fallbackQueryId parameter to the initial search query, and use its value to identify the fallback.
-In a second query within the request, pass the id parameter with the same value as the value of the fallbackQueryId parameter, the Boolean parameter isFallbackQuery with the value true, along with the other required parameters and any optional parameters.
+To include a fallback query in a request, add the fallbackQueryId key to the initial search query, and use its value to identify the fallback.
+In a second query within the request, pass the id key with the same value as the value of the fallbackQueryId key, the Boolean key isFallbackQuery with the value true, along with the other required key-value pairs and any optional key-value pairs.

-You can only add the fallbackQueryId parameter to the initial search query.
+You can only add the fallbackQueryId key-value pair to the initial search query.
 You cannot add a fallback query to a fallback query.

 If the value of isFallbackQuery is false, then Personalized Search triggers the fallback query even when the initial query returns enough results to meet or exceed the value of fallbackWhenCountLessThan.
 The results of the fallback query are added to those from the initial query, which could potentially double the number of results.